-Recently MBRL, abstraction learning, and related topics have received a large amount of attention.
-There are surveys of decision-making under uncertainty [36], MBRL in general [52], deep MBRL [61], and representation learning in both robotics [42] and MBRL [32].
-Our work takes a wider view of abstraction and focuses on the additional challenges that arise when combining MBRL and abstraction [1, 56, 68, 69].
-The contributions of this work are the following: We detail challenges that arise for the combination of MBRL with abstraction using the view of abstraction plus RL as a Partially Observable MDP (POMDP).
-We show how different approaches for MBRL with state abstraction deal with these challenges, in the process providing a unified view of a wide range of approaches.
+Recently MBRL, abstraction learning, and related topics have received much attention.
+There are surveys of decision-making under uncertainty [36], MBRL in general [53], deep MBRL [62], and representation learning in both robotics [42] and MBRL [32].
+Our work takes a broad view of abstraction and focuses on the additional challenges that arise when combining MBRL and abstraction [1, 57, 69, 70].
+The contributions of this work are the following: We detail challenges that arise from the combination of MBRL with abstraction using the view of abstraction plus RL as a Partially Observable MDP (POMDP).
+We show how different approaches for MBRL with state abstraction deal with these challenges, providing a unified view of a wide range of approaches in the process.
 We identify open questions and opportunities for further research.